ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-2.md

     $$ S(x) = (1-x^m)^{1/m}, $$

 for some $m > 0$.
-(Unlike for the product rule, I confess that I haven't made a good-faith attempt to follow this proof.)
+(Unlike for the product rule, I confess that I haven't made a proper attempt to follow this proof.)

 This was derived using the choice of $B = \overline{AD}$.
 Thus, this form of $S$ is necessary for our theory to be consistent; but it may be that other choices of $B$ would impose further conditions on $S$.
 We show that this is not so: substituting into our general equation,